Crypto Mining Accounting: Mixed Views, No Single Rule (2026)

 Crypto Mining Accounting: Mixed Views, No Single Rule

-• Mined-coin recognition is genuinely unsettledmixed views in practice.
+• Mined-coin recognition is genuinely unsettled, with mixed views in practice.

-• Revenue?
-IFRS 15 / ASC 606 generally needs an enforceable contract with a customer; in PoW mining it is unclear who the customer is — so customer-revenue treatment is contested.
+• Is it revenue?
+IFRS 15 / ASC 606 generally needs an enforceable contract with a customer, and in proof-of-work mining it is rarely clear who that customer is — so customer-revenue treatment is contested.

-• Inventory vs intangible: IAS 2 inventory for a mine-and-sell business model; otherwise IAS 38 intangible (cost/revaluation) or US GAAP ASU 2023-08 / prior intangiblebusiness-model-specific.
+• Inventory or intangible?
+IAS 2 inventory can fit a mine-and-sell business model; otherwise crypto sits as an IAS 38 intangible (cost or revaluation) or, under US GAAP, within ASU 2023-08 fair value or the prior intangible model.
+The classification is business-model-specific.

-• Where recognized as an asset: generally at control, at value then (reward-at-control principle).
+• Where a mined coin is recognised as an asset, it is generally recognised at control, measured at value then.

 Is it revenue? — contested